“This post may contain affiliate links. Please read my disclosure for more info.

 Here’s where you can help your team and yourself simultaneously.

 Does your manager know you’re helping out your coworkers?
 Have a talk with him or her and volunteer to document some procedures or cheat sheets.
-Or offer to host a few informal lunch and learn sessions.
-Invite the team and your manager.
+Offer to host a few informal lunch and learn sessions for the team and your manager.

 Make it known that you’re not only a subject matter expert, but you’re anxious to help out other team members.

 When management can see that you’re not only an expert but you’re also mentoring and coaching others, you’ll gain recognition above and beyond that of an individual contributor.
 You’ll begin to be seen as a leader.

 3. Don’t just dress the part – act the part

 Nowadays where so many businesses employ a business casual workplace, it’s easy to spot the person dressing for success every day.
 But don’t assume a power tie or a nice outfit will get you anywhere.

 Its substance not style, that’ll get you promoted.